Data-Driven-World/d2w_mini_projects/mp_sort/Readme.md

     return render_template('ex2.html', title='Mini Project 1 Exercise 2')
 ```

-The first route indicates then a user enter the URL with "/" or "/index" at the end, our web app will serve this request by calling `index()` function.
+The first route indicates when a user enter the URL with "/" or "/index" at the end, our web app will serve this request by calling `index()` function.
 The `index()` function will return a HTML response following a template called `index.html`.
 This file `index.html` can be found inside the `templates` folder.

 ```shell
 mp_sort/